FoNDUE-HTR/FONDUE-ES-CORDEL-19/README.md

 # OCR for the _Varios_ corpus #

 This folder contains the documents we used to create our training models, as well as the training models themselves.
-The directory is divided into two sub-directories with Groundtruths on one side and the models developed on the other.
+The directory is divided into two sub-directories : first, the groundtruths, second, the models developed.
 ******
 ## [Groundtruths](https://github.com/DesenrollandoElCordel/Varios-OCR-files/tree/main/Grountruths) ##

-The ground truth of the _Varios_ corpus was created from [the ground truth of the _Moreno_ corpus](https://github.com/DesenrollandoElCordel/Moreno-OCR-files/tree/main/Moreno-GroundTruth) to which we added 5 pliegos from the _Varios_ corpus (32 pages), in order to train our model on data in Catalan and with long s.
+The ground truth of the _Varios_ corpus was composed with [the ground truth of the _Moreno_ corpus](https://github.com/DesenrollandoElCordel/Moreno-OCR-files/tree/main/Moreno-GroundTruth) to which we added 5 _pliegos_ from the _Varios_ corpus (32 pages), in order to train our model on data in Catalan and with long s.
 Therefore, the entire GroundTruth data was OCRed once with ABBYY FineReader and then manually corrected.
 Finally, all the data was exported in PAGE-XML from [Transkribus](https://readcoop.eu/transkribus/?sc=Transkribus) for migration to [eScriptorium](https://gitlab.inria.fr/scripta/escriptorium).

 From eScriptorium, the entire Grountruth has been segmented according to the [_SegmOnto_](https://github.com/SegmOnto/Guidelines) vocabulary, and some baselines have been manually corrected.

 ### PAGE ot Alto ###

-In view of making our data interoperable, we decided to follow the pipeline developed by the [_SegmOnto_ project](https://hal.archives-ouvertes.fr/hal-03336528) (segmentation controlled vocabulary, TEI schema, quality control schema).
+To make our data interoperable, we decided to follow the pipeline developed by the [_SegmOnto_ project](https://hal.archives-ouvertes.fr/hal-03336528) (segmentation controlled vocabulary, TEI schema, quality control schema).
 As this project is currently  principally focusing on ALTO XML documents, we decided to convert our data into this format from the e-scriptorium platform.
 We have kept both formats in our repository.

 ### Corpus segmentation ####